 Video on building raised garden beds

 I go through the process of building raised garden beds and the challenges in the video just below.
-There’s clips of my boyfriend, Josh, building the beds and also my discussing the best wood for raised beds, and how mine are built.
+There are clips of my boyfriend, Josh, building the beds and also my discussing the best wood for raised beds, and how mine are built.
 If you have any questions you can leave a comment on this piece or over on YouTube.